This is a quick tutorial on the selection sort algorithm and its implementation in Javascript.

 Let’s take a look at selection sort when trying to sort the elements of an array in an ascending order:

-2. Compare minimum with the second element, if the second element is smaller than minimum, assign the second element as minimum , otherwise, do nothing;
+with the second element, if the second element is smaller thanminimum

-3. Compare minimum with the following element, if that element is smaller than minimum, then assign minimum to that element, otherwise do nothing;
+with the following element, if that element is smaller thanminimum

-4. Continue step 3 above until the last element has been reached;
+to that element, otherwise do nothing; - Continue step 3 above until the last element has been reached;

-5. Move minimum to the front of the array and move the sublist boundary one element to the right (because there is now one element present in the sorted sublist, while the unsorted sublist became smaller by one element);
+to the front of the array and move the sublist boundary one element to the right (because there is now one element present in the sorted sublist, while the unsorted sublist became smaller by one element); - Continue with steps 3 - 5, until all elements are in their sorted positions.

 The array is sorted when all the unsorted elements are placed in their correct positions.